Coronation of Mary I of England: Royal Entry to London

 Mary had been at Kenninghall in Norfolk and Framlingham in Suffolk.
 At Ipswich children presented her with a golden heart.
-She met her sister Elizabeth at Wanstead.
+She met her sister Princess Elizabeth at Wanstead.
+Elizabeth had arrived in London on 29 August, with a large and armed household and retinue.

 Mary rode into London on 3 August 1553, in procession.
 On this occasion, according to Estienne Perlin, she wore violet velvet, "velours violet".
 Wriothesley says she changed her clothes in a house in Whitechapel, to a rich apparel of "purple velvet French fashion, with sleeves of the same, her kirtle of purple satin all thick set with goldsmith work and great pearl, with her foresleeves of the same set with rich stones".
-On this occasion, she entered the city at Aldgate.
-She would make a formal Royal Entry or procession through the city on 30 September as a preliminary to her coronation.
+The ambassador Simon Renard described this costume similarly, as violet velvet, with skirts and sleeves embroidered with gold.
+She was followed by as many as 180 ladies and gentlemen.
+The French ambassador, Antoine de Noailles, avoided attending the Entry.
+According to Renard, Noailles claimed to be busy deciphering letters in his lodging at the Charterhouse.
+Renard wrote that Noailles was spotted observing some of the proceedings from a window, and he was able to provide a description of the procession.